amirpoormajnoon/Text-Sentiment-Analysis/README.md

-# Text-Sentiment-Analysis
-Sentiment analysis on Persian text data using machine learning
 # 📊 TextSentimentAnalysis

 A machine learning project for sentiment analysis of Persian text comments using Natural Language Processing (NLP) and a Naive Bayes classifier.